 As a woman, I cringe at this movie—but you have to remember that it was a product of its time.
 If you understand that the cheerleader movie genre is full of problems from the get-go, consider overlooking those issues and taking it all with a grain of salt.

-At its core, The Hot Chick is a body swap adventure movie: the popular but mean-spirited high school cheerleader Jessica (Rachel McAdams) switches bodies with an older man (Rob Schneider).
+At its core, The Hot Chick is a body swap adventure movie: the popular but mean-spirited high school cheerleader Jessica (played by Rachel McAdams) switches bodies with an older man (played by Rob Schneider).

 While trying to figure out how to get back into her own body, Jessica learns about the value of teamwork and the power of friendship.
 The Hot Chick isn't a world-class film, but it does challenge the genre.